Resources

 a particular amount recieved.

-on either type of line are seperated by the tab character.
+on either type of line are seperated by the tab or comma character.

-Lines which associate a funding source with a purpose have two
+Lines which associate a Funding Source with the type of that source have only two

-keyword that describes the purpose of the funding source in the
+keyword that describes the type of revenue from this Funding Source in the

 second.
 The keywords are not case sensitive.
-These keywords also
+These keywords often

 describe some special roles that certain people (who might donate